DaWe1992/Applied_ML_Fundamentals/README.md

 # Applied Machine Learning Fundamentals (DHBW Lecture)

 ```
-We are drowning in information and starving for knowledge.’
-– John Naisbitt
+'We are drowning in information and starving for knowledge.' – John Naisbitt
 ```

 Machine learning has become an integral part of many modern applications.